-Each time I reported back to my Mom, “It's too eggy, there's not enough cheese, it's not creamy enough, how long do you bake it for again?"
-And each time, I would only get little hints “umm I just dump some in”.
-Considering that I’m about halfway to be able to legally call myself an Architect, the phrase “just do something randomly” is the opposite of how I do things (LOL!).
+Each time I reported back to my mom, "It's too eggy, there's not enough cheese, it's not creamy enough, how long do you bake it for again?"
+And each time, I would only get little hints of her secrets.

 Here are some tips I discovered through my trial and error that are not so apparent:

 - Egg to milk ratio: I've found that too little dairy makes the quiche too eggy and the right amount helps make it creamy

 - Eggs will rise: I found this out with one variation where I used 6 or 7 eggs and it almost went over the top.
 It will settle after you take it out, but be careful to not overfill.

 - Underside & edges will brown: Without a crust to protect the filling, the underside and edges will brown so it’s important to cover it all with aluminum foil.

 - Center will be less cooked: Because of the above, the center will cook way slower than the outsides.
 The directions below account for this.

 - Bisquick: Mixed into the batter, it gives back some of that doughiness that you lose when you don't use a crust.
 Plus, I think it makes it extra creamy.

 Assembling this quiche is really simple.
 You’ll take either a deep-dish pie dish or a shallow quiche dish that’s on the larger side and prepare it for the oven.